- 2.08k views

-A visit to Costa Rica is likely to be a completely unique experience, and one that you will not likely forget.
+A trip to Costa Rica is likely to be a completely unique experience and one that you will not likely forget.
 As one of the world’s most biodiverse places, the opportunities for exotic wildlife encounters alone make Costa Rica an unrivaled holiday destination.
 Though vacationers head to this country to enjoy many of its natural treasures, spending some time discovering the interesting, exotic animals native to Costa Rica is obligatory.
 From land to sea, there is so much to explore and learn about.
 To help guide you in planning your tour, here is a list of the best destinations to observe unique and plentiful wildlife in Costa Rica.

 Wildlife present: Pumas, jaguarundis, margays, ocelots, deer, sloths, tapirs, butterflies, snakes, frogs, toads, and rare birds, such as the resplendent quetzal and three-wattled bellbird

 Another gem for viewing wildlife is Manuel Antonio National Park, where the rare opportunity exists to see all four species of monkeys and two species of sloths that live in Costa Rica.
 Though this park is one of the country’s smaller protected areas, it is jam-packed with 109 species of mammals and 184 species of birds, making for the perfect viewing experience during your Manuel Antonio National Park tour.

 Head on a day tour and you would be hard-pressed to leave this park disappointed.
 It includes both forested and coastal trails for walking, while nearby estuaries can be explored by kayak.

 Wildlife present: Monkeys, sloths, iguanas, tree frogs, bats, butterflies, whales, dolphins, sea turtles, and various species of birds, including toucans, macaws, hummingbirds